hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   until the first `terraform apply` runs, which will remove the setting for known disks.
 This is an extra safeguard against naming or accounting mistakes in the disk configuration.
-* You cannot use the [`clone`](#clone) sub-resource on any imported VM.
-If you need to clone a new virtual machine or want a working configuration with `clone` features, you will need to create a new resource and destroy the old one.
 * The [`scsi_controller_count`](#scsi_controller_count) for the resource is set to the number of contiguous SCSI controllers found, starting with the SCSI controller at bus number 0.
 If no SCSI controllers are found, the VM is not